Daily High to Daily Low: Is It Safe to Buy International Business Machines Corporation (IBM)?

-International Business Machines Corporation (NYSE:IBM) went down by -1.58% from its latest closing price compared to the recent 1-year high of $152.84.
-The company’s stock price has collected -0.08% of loss in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Dow books slight loss but S&P 500 clinches longest win streak in nearly 2 months as investors shake off weak China data
+International Business Machines Corporation (NYSE:IBM) went down by -0.35% from its latest closing price compared to the recent 1-year high of $152.84.
+The company’s stock price has collected -11.57% of loss in the last five trading sessions.
+Press Release reported on 10/22/21 that Top Global Brands Trust Qualtrics to Create Personalized Experiences for Customers and Employees in Q3, Fueling Record Company Financial Results

 Is It Worth Investing in International Business Machines Corporation (NYSE :IBM) Right Now?